KiDS-1000: Detection of deviations from a purely cold dark matter power spectrum with tomographic weak gravitational lensing: Hamiltonian Monte Carlo algorithm and code verification

-The Bayesian reconstruction of the 3D matter power spectrum, expressed by $\vec{\pi}=(\ldots,f_{\delta,mn},\ldots)$, is numerically challenging due to the high number of variables, up to \mbox{$N_z\times N_k=60$} or more in future stage-IV applications.
-As practical solution, the following describes our implementation details of a Hamiltonian Monte-Carlo sampler of the posterior PDF $P(\vec{\pi}|\vec{d})$, as well as our verification and convergence tests.
+The Bayesian reconstruction of the 3D matter power spectrum, expressed by $\vec{\pi}=(\ldots,f_{\delta,mn},\ldots)$, is numerically challenging due to the high number of variables, up to \mbox{$N_z\times N_k=60$} or more in future Stage IV applications.
+As practical solution, the following describes our implementation details of a Hamiltonian Monte Carlo sampler of the posterior PDF $P(\vec{\pi}|\vec{d})$, as well as our verification and convergence tests.
 Compared to a Metropolis-Hastings algorithm, this MCMC approach has an improved convergence and quicker decorrelation -- but requires first-order derivatives of the posterior PDF.
-The derivatives are here easily obtained analytically, contrary to previous KiDS-1000 cosmology analyses where other MCMC algorithms were used.
+The derivatives were here easily obtained analytically, contrary to previous KiDS-1000 cosmology analyses where other MCMC algorithms are used.
 We focus on the specifics of our implementation but refer to \cite{rooks2011handbook} for more background information.